-As discussed in Note 6, the District has commitments in the amount of \$3,078,186 for projects under construction by its developers.
-As noted, the District will owe its developer for these projects upon completion of construction.
+As of July 31, 2020, the District owes approximately \$3,449,487 to its developer for completed projects.
+The initial cost of the completed project and related liability is estimated based on actual construction costs plus 10-15% for engineering and other fees and is recorded on the District's financial statements upon completion of construction.
 The District intends to reimburse the developer from proceeds of future bond issues or other lawfully available funds.
 The estimated cost of amounts owed to the developer is trued up when the developer is reimbursed.